Head of the Laboratory of Experimental Ecology

 Research Associate, University of Oxford

-I am interested in ecology of interactions between insects and their parasites and in processes which structure complex natural networks of these interactions.
-I want to build a bridge between field community ecology and typical laboratory experiments with single interactions to allow deep mechanistic understanding of complex food webs.
+I am interested in ecology and evolution of interactions between insects and their parasites and in processes which govern dynamics of complex natural networks of these interactions.
+I'm building a bridge between field community ecology and typical laboratory experiments with single interactions to allow deep mechanistic understanding of complex food webs.

 Broadly, my research aims to understand the ecological and evolutionary processes that shape species interactions in complex biotic communities.
 I investigate antagonistic, mutualistic, and indirect species interactions using ecological networks with emphases on global change, biodiversity, and the role microorganisms play in shaping the structure and dynamics of ecological communities.
 I am currently a postdoctoral research in The Hrcek Lab investigating the influences of temperature and endosymbiotic bacteria on structuring a tropical Drosophila-parasitoid food web.